-(See end of page for shorter bio and downloadable photo for speaking events. )
+(Scroll down for shorter bio and downloadable photo for speaking events. )

+She’ll also hold the 2014-2015 Bradley Chair at the U.S. Army War College, Penn State Law and Dickinson, while working on a book on resiliency and clandestine operations.
 Dozier covered the war in Iraq from 2003, until she was wounded in a car bombing in 2006.
 That bombing killed the U.S. Army officer her team was filming--CAPT.
 James Alex Funkhouser, along with his Iraqi translator "Sam," and Dozier's colleagues CBS cameraman Paul Douglas and soundman James Brolan.

 In her powerful, best-selling memoir, Breathing the Fire: Fighting to Report and Get Back to the Fight, she recounts the deadly attack and her journey to full recovery, thanks to the troops on the ground and a vast army of medical professionals that put her back together.
 The author's proceeds from the paperback version, published on Veteran's Day 2011, go to charities for injured troops like Fisher House.